Who Would Speak for You If You Couldn't? Why a Lasting Power of Attorney Isn't Just for Later Life

 Who would you want to decide what was best for you?

-Poignant questions that don't need to be left to chance.
+Important questions; and ones that don't need to be left to chance.

 Your life is unique,

-Your plan should be too.
+Your plan should reflect that.

 Comments